filakhtov/gentoo-use-docs/gnome-extra/cinnamon.md

 # gnome-extra/cinnamon

+### eds
+Pull in the [gnome-extra/evolution-data-server](../gnome-extra/evolution-data-server.md) package as a dependency.
+Gentoo provides a patch that dynamically detects Evolution Data Server availability at runtime, and when available, the Cinnamon Calendar applet will display events from the Evolution personal information management.

+This flag can be safely disabled.

 ### gstreamer
 Pass the `-Dbuild_recorder=true` option to the `meson` build script.
 Build and install the `cinnamon-recorder` binary - a Cinnamon built-in screen recording utility.